How Do I Prune A Magnolia Tree?

 In most cases, a magnolia is trimmed to give it the desired shape or to reduce its size.

 The magnolia is a conical, upward-growing tree.
-But very often the side branches spread out to the sides, blocking the path around the tree or shading other plants.
+However, the side branches often spread to the sides, blocking the path around the tree or shading other plants.

 In this case, shorten the branches with a saw, loppers, or pruning shears.
 This is best done after the magnolia has finished flowering.
-By winter, the wounds will partially or completely heal.
+By winter, the wounds will partially or entirely heal.

 Avoid removing more than 25% of the branches in one year.
 Trim it back a little bit each year to the desired shape.
 Otherwise, the tree may be severely stressed and die.

-If necessary, you can remove a branch completely, but do it as close to the main branch as possible.
-If it only needs to be shortened, make sure that it has at least 1-2 buds left because otherwise, it will die.
+You can remove a branch completely but do it as close to the main branch as possible.
+If it only needs to be shortened, make sure it has at least 1-2 buds left; otherwise, it will die.

 Never cut back a magnolia the first year after planting or transplanting.
 Pruning a magnolia after transplanting will only increase the transplant shock, which can result in the loss of the tree.